Tarifa

 Tarifa (/es/) is a Spanish municipality in the province of Cádiz, Andalusia.
-Located at the southernmost end of the Iberian Peninsula, it is primarily known as one of the world's most popular destinations for windsports.
+Located at the southernmost tip of the Iberian Peninsula, it is famous as one of the world's most popular destinations for windsports.
 Tarifa lies on the Costa de la Luz ('coast of light') and across the Strait of Gibraltar facing Morocco.

 Besides the city proper, the municipality also comprises several villages, including Tahivilla, Facinas, and Bolonia.